hulgundi/TrapyzLocateSDK/README.md

 ```

 ### Settings.Gradle Configuration###
-*Add these dependencies in your App's build.gradle file
+*Add these dependencies in your App's settings.gradle file
 ```
 include ':app', ':trapyzlocate'